akyriako/cloudtrace-exporter/README.md

 - A standalone **Neo4j cluster** (you can change that and get a HA cluster by increasing the value of `minimumClusterSize` in **.devcontainer/overrides.yaml**)
 - the necessary resources for the **Knative Serving & Eventing infrastructure**

+You can access Neo4j either internally within the cluster or externally from your container or from your local host.

+#### Internally

+If you want to access Neo4j internally from another pod of cluster, you just need to consume the Kubernetes `Service` endpoint which in our setup would be `neo4j://n4j-cluster.n4j.service.cluster.local`

+#### Externally

-Only thing left to you is, as long as you are working with Visual Studio Code,
+You need, as long as you are working with Visual Studio Code,
 to forward the 3 ports (`7473`, `7474` and `7687`) exposed from the **n4j-cluster-lb-neo4j** Service, so your Neo4j
 database is accessible from your Dev Container environment.